jfinnerman/mat301hw1/PS1.md

 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?

+  No, the data in the products table is not case sensitive.

 8. Select all product names.